the-P1neapple/AtlasOSInstallCheck/README.md

 ### To request additional features, or report bugs, please open an issue on the GitHub repository

 # Support
-This tool is meant to be used with the Atlas OS playbook, but should be conpatible with any other AME Wizard playbooks.
+This tool is meant to be used with the Atlas OS playbook, but should work with any other AME Wizard compatible playbooks.
 Use it at your own risk

 # Credit
 Huge thanks to the AME and Atlas OS team for their amazing work to unbloat Windows and make it more private.